"What is VDI? Understanding Virtual Desktop Infrastructure for Modern IT"

 This not only neutralizes a common attack method but also helps prevent account lockouts or excessive load on authentication systems.

 NLA supports NT Single Sign-On (SSO) in Active Directory environments.
-SSO, according to Amazon , allows users to log in to multiple applications and websites with one-time user authentication.
-It streamlines workflows and reduces friction for end users.
+SSO streamlines workflows and reduces friction for end users by allowing them to log in to multiple applications and websites with one-time authentication.

 For IT administrators, SSO integration simplifies identity management and reduces help desk tickets related to forgotten passwords or repeated logins, especially in enterprise environments with strict access policies.